sagemath/trac_to_gh/Issue 5862.md

 # Issue 5862: os x libsingular -- sage/libsingular segfaults on first creation of a ring

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5862

 Original creator: was